oasisprotocol/docs/docs/general/foundation/delegation-policy.md

 - Participate in community discussion on the network’s future roadmap.
 - Actively participate on the Oasis Network Community server on Discord and help answer questions from other community members.
-- Build or contribute to tools, services or DApps that benefit developers, node operators and/or the overall Oasis community.
+- Build or contribute to tools, services or dapps that benefit developers, node operators and/or the overall Oasis community.
 - Contribute code to Oasis projects.
 - Find and report issues related to any of the network protocols and/or their